hashkat/hashkat/docs/tutorial07.md

 <span style="color:black; font-family:Georgia; font-size:1.5em;">May 2015 - This site is currently under construction.
 Please return regularly over the course of the summer for further updates. </span>

-# The Preferential-Entity Follow Model
+# The Preferential Entity Follow Model

 This tutorial should take approximately 90 minutes to complete

-A preferential-entity follow method is exactly like the entity-based follow method, except that instead of following a random twitter user within that entity class, entities tend to follow twitter users within that entity class with the highest number of followers (degrees).
+A preferential entity follow method is exactly like the entity-based follow method, except that instead of following a random twitter user within that entity class, entities tend to follow twitter users within that entity class with the highest number of followers (degrees).

 ## Example - No Retweets